yipeichan/yipeichan.github.io/webScrapingInsuranceProducts.md

 The program can mainly be divided into two parts as follows,<br>
 <br>
 <font color="black"><b>1.
 Extracting information from the web</b></font><br>
-The program extract all the names of products available from the site of the targeted insurance company; <br>
-it then export the information into seperated csv files according to the category of insurance (ex. life, health, personal injury, annuities, group insurance, etc) with the inputed date added at the end of the name of the csv files.<br><br></font></div>
+The program extracts all the names of products available from the site of the targeted insurance company; it then exports the information into separated CSV files according to the category of insurance (ex. life, health, personal injury, annuities, group insurance, etc) with the inputted date added at the end of the name of the CSV files. <br><br></font></div>

 ```python